Solutions

 Lower fees

 All the benefits of Amazon FBA come at a cost.
-Amazon’s fees for storage, preparation and shipping are not cheap, and really cut into your margins.
+FBA fees are not cheap, and cut into your margins significantly.
 You can save quite a bit by handling this yourself, or working with a cheaper third-party facility.

 Saving on fulfillment and storage fees not only puts more money in your pocket from each sale, it can allow you to price your products lower than your competitors and increase sales velocity.